 5 Problems With Technology In Classrooms

-1. Pace of Change
+1. Pace of change & cost

-2. Different Social Dynamics
+2. Different social dynamics

-Furthermore, an online school doesn’t offer the same social benefits of a regular school.
+Take for example the added social dynamics of modern technology.
+Privacy, footprint, and digital citizenship are all as important as the content being learned and how learning is being measured.
+Even entirely new approaches like eLearning don’t offer the same social benefits of a regular school.
 Without a classroom where students can form friendships and relationships with their peers, they may not learn the same social cues as regular students.
 Without any real face-to-face time with their teacher, they may take the classes less seriously.

 There are also discrepancies as to how much of a crutch technology can be to a student.
-Schools once debated about whether or not certain types of calculators should be allowed in class, as they essentially solved the problems for students that struggled with math.
+Schools once debated whether or not certain types of calculators should be allowed in class, as they essentially solved the problems for students that struggled with math.
 The same may be true for apps that supply quick, accessible answers for problems that a student should actually be thinking about in greater depth.
 (Ed note: This is also an issue of instructional design than an argument against technology, but it does underscore the need for revised instructional design in light of technology.)

 The New York Times article “In Classroom of Future, Stagnant Scores,” discusses a school in the Kyrene School District that has fully implemented technology in the classroom.
 Since 2005, the school has invested around $33 million in technology, par a passing vote.
 Children use laptops and tablets for their work and integrate things like Facebook groups into regular projects.
 Unfortunately, the school is also suffering from low standardized test scores.
 (Ed note: unfortunately, it seems entirely plausible that test scores and actual learning may not be as tethered as we’d like.)

-While statewide test scores have risen, Kyrene School District remains stagnant in the face of all of their innovation.
+While statewide test scores have risen, Kyrene School District remains stagnant in the face of all of its innovation.
 Teachers worry that while the technology is engaging on a creative level, the students may be missing out on basic concepts like math and language.
 Other proponents of technology point out that standardized test scores may not be the best gauge of student intelligence and creativity.
 Still others yet reason that there’s no reason to spend millions of well-earned tax dollars on a system before knowing whether or not it is sincerely helpful for educational growth.

-This ipost first appeared on Top10OnlineUniversities.org; image attribution flickr utclibrary
+This post first appeared on Top10OnlineUniversities.org